sleepingdragoninn/antique-atlas/README.md

 Please match your addon/respack licenses to LGPLv3 for code & CC BY-NC-SA for assets to help the ecosystem!<br/>
 (LGPLv3 and CC BY-NC-SA are a copyleft licenses, so this is required for anything directly adapted from AA4)

-If you've made something, hit us up and we might link it here!
-We'll also answer questions for in-progress projects.<br/>
+If you've made an addon/respack, hit us up and we might link it here!
+If it's still WIP feel free to ask us questions.<br/>
-You can reach out to us through the [modfest discord](https://discord.gg/gn543Ee) (#projects->Surveyor), on [mastodon](https://tech.lgbt/@sleepingdragoninn), or hell, via [email](mailto:sleepingdragoninn@gmail.com).
+Devs can reach out to us through the [modfest discord](https://discord.gg/gn543Ee) (#projects->Surveyor), on [mastodon](https://tech.lgbt/@sleepingdragoninn), or hell, via [email](mailto:sleepingdragoninn@gmail.com).

 ## Afterword